The Board of Education shall provide free public education to all students who are residents of the

 the district to provide services to resident students qualifying for special education services between

-the ages of three (3) and 21.
-Any senior qualifying for graduation at the end of the school semester
+the ages of 3 and 21.
+Any senior qualifying for graduation at the end of the school semester and

-and attaining age 21 during the course of the semester may complete that particular semester tuition
+attaining age 21 during the course of the semester may complete that particular semester tuition free.

 Persons seeking admission to the district and its instructional programs must satisfactorily meet all